thomaswilburn/nicar-twitter-bot/readme.rst

 Building Twitter Bots in Node
 =============================

 This repo contains notes, sample code, and reference links for the NICAR 2016 class on building Twitter bots with Node.
+You can clone this to get started in the class, but you don't have to.
+A final version of the code is available in the `finished` branch.

 Requirements
 ------------